Crazyloon/Enshrouded-Server-Manager/README.md

 ESM Server - "Servername"

 Important:
-If you delete a profile, it is your own responsibility to save the backups and/or worldsave before (for example on the desktop), as these will be lost when you delete a profile.
+If you delete a profile, it is your own responsibility to save worldsave before (for example on the desktop), as these will be lost when you delete a profile.

 Cant give any support because of time issues.